-You can also buy similar small plastic toys at dollar stores.
-If you look in the seasonal or party supply aisles, you can find small toys meant as favors for goody bags.
-But they work equally well for trick-or-treat.
-Plus, they come several to a pack, so you can get anywhere from 5 to 10 toys per $1 bag, making them $0.10 to $0.20 per toy.
+You can buy similar small plastic toys at dollar stores.
+If you look in the seasonal or party-supply aisles, you can find small toys meant as favors for goody bags.
+But they work equally well for Halloween.
+Plus, they come in packs of several, so you can get anywhere from five to 10 toys per $1 bag, making them $0.10 to $0.20 per toy.

-Other suitable non-candy goodies to consider are pencils, sheets of stickers, glow-in-the-dark bracelets, and erasers.
+Other suitable non-candy goodies are pencils, sheets of stickers, glow-in-the-dark bracelets, and erasers.

 And these are an excellent option for trick-or-treaters who have allergies to common candy ingredients like peanuts, chocolate, and wheat.
-But if you go this route, don’t forget to put out a teal pumpkin, which signals to trick-or-treaters that you have allergy-friendly treats.
-It’s called the Teal Pumpkin Project, an initiative of Food Allergy Research & Education.
-You can buy a teal foam pumpkin or light-up jack-o’-lantern to reuse every year.
-Or buy a fresh pumpkin from Walmart or another grocery store and paint it teal using basic craft paint from Walmart or the dollar store.
-Although a fresh pumpkin isn’t reusable, it comes with the lowest upfront cost.
+If you go this route, put out a teal pumpkin, which signals that you have allergy-friendly treats.
+It’s called the Teal Pumpkin Project, an initiative of nonprofit advocacy group Food Allergy Research & Education.

 16. Don’t Buy Candy You Like

 If loading up on candy for your own consumption makes you happy, go for it.
 But if saving money is your aim, skip buying candy for yourself.
 If you stock up on bags of your favorites, they’re not likely to last until Halloween.
-And that means you’ll have to run back to the store for more to keep the neighborhood ghosts and goblins happy.
+And that means running back to the store to keep the neighborhood ghosts and goblins happy.

 So buy a type that’s not your favorite for the trick-or-treaters.
-Then wait for the after-Halloween clearance and go load up on candy for yourself at 75% off.
+Then wait for the after-Halloween clearance to load up on candy for yourself at 75% off.

 17. Skip It This Year

-If you enjoy participating in annual trick-or-treating, then buying candy for the neighborhood kids is a treat in itself.
-But if it feels more like an obligation and you’d rather not participate, save your cash.
-No rule says you have to pass out candy.
-It’s OK to spend the evening doing something else, including curling up with a good book or movie or avoiding the whole thing and going out for the night.
+There’s no rule you have to pass out candy.
+It’s OK to spend the evening doing something else, whether you curl up with a good book or go out for the night.
 Just remember to turn off your porch lights so families know to pass you by.

-Even if you have kids you take trick-or-treating, it’s still OK to skip passing out candy — especially if you decide to trick-or-treat somewhere else, like the neighborhood of a friend or relative.
+Even if you have kids you take trick-or-treating, it’s still OK to skip passing out candy — especially if you decide to trick-or-treat in another neighborhood.

 Alternatively, check out any community Halloween events that feature trick-or-treating.
 For example, many communities sponsor events during which kids can trick-or-treat from business to business in a major business district.
 And these events are always free.

 Or try a trunk-or-treat event.
-These are typically sponsored by community centers and are also generally free.
+Community centers or religious organizations typically sponsor them, and they’re generally free.
 Those who volunteer to pass out candy decorate their cars with fun themes and displays.
 And the events are typically held in blocked-off parking lots, in the open air, and during the day, making them fun and safe for kids.